Q: What is your business philosophy and approach?

 Phase 3: Construction oversight to ensure proper installation of equipment, development and search for key management personnel, development of operation and management plans and manuals.

-Phase 4: Implementation of management plans, including facility start-up and ongoing operational oversight, assistance with marketing and sales, and periodic production audits to ensure maximum performance.
+Phase 4: Implementation of management plans, including facility start-up and ongoing operational oversight, assistance with marketing and sales, and periodic and ongoing production audits to ensure maximum performance.

 We develop cost proposals for each phase of the project as they are needed and requested by the Client.